 Any American Indian, Alaskan Native, Native Hawaiian, First Nations, and other indigenous peoples of North America are eligible for consideration of a AISES Professional Award based on their experience outlined under each award category.

-Nomination applications must be postmarked by July 8, 2016.
-Mail signed application form along with a nomination package (3 copies) to: AISES Professional Awards, 2305 Renard SE, Suite 200, Albuquerque, NM 87106
+Nomination applications must be postmarked by June 30, 2017.
+Mail signed application form along with a nomination package (3 copies) to: AISES Professional Awards, 1375 Ken Pratt Blvd.
+Suite C1, Longmont, CO 80501.